Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Deep Neural Network for Microorganism Image Analysis

+Among the MIA tasks based on deep neural networks, the networks consisting of convolutional filters are divided into the category of CNN, excluding already named networks, such as AlexNet, ResNet, and DeepSea.
+Due to the application of convolutional filters in CNNs, the MIA analysis is able to no longer rely on feature engineering, and the workflow usually includes little or no image pre-processing and feature extraction.
+Therefore, the introduction of microorganism image classification based on CNN mainly focuses on microorganism category, methodology, and performance.

-The recognition system of phytoplankton or other natural objects is challenging to design, mainly because most systems rely on feature engineering.
-When the recognition task relates to multiple categories, the selection and design of practical features will be a tough challenge.
-To optimize this situation, a recognition system, called SYRACO2, is proposed to perform the recognition task of coccoliths in~\cite{Dollfus-1999-FNNR}.
-A convolutional neural network, whose structure is shown in Fig.~\ref{fig17}, is designed in this system.
-Unlike the traditional ANNs, the network can generate the feature instead of relying on feature engineering, thus reducing pre-processing to rotation and translation normalisation.
-The performance of the system is verified by applying the system to coccolith and face recognition.
+The recognition system of plankton is challenging to design, mainly because most traditional methods rely on feature engineering.
+When the recognition task relates to multiple categories, extracting and selecting practical features will be a tough challenge.
+To optimize this situation, \cite{Dollfus-1999-FNNR} proposes a recognition system, called SYRACO2, to perform the classification task of coccoliths.
+A simple CNN containing two convolutional layers and two fully connected layers is designed in this system.
+Unlike classical neural networks, the application of the convolutional filter enables the system to no longer rely on feature engineering.
 The coccolith data used in the experiment contains 13 species and one non-coccolith class.
 Each coccolith species has about 100 images, and the non-coccolith class has about 600 images.
 The average effective recognition rate of the system in 13 species is 86\%.

-The previous SYRACO systems effectively identify individual species of coccoliths with high reliability but failed because many coccoliths are overlooked.
-In SYRACO2, a pre-processing algorithm is used to translate or rotate the input image, but it cannot meet the requirements.
-To solve these problems, a novel convolutional neural network, named parallel neural network, is proposed in~\cite{Beaufort-2004-ARCD}.
+As an extension, \cite{Beaufort-2004-ARCD} introduces a novel CNN with a parallel structure to improve the identification rate.
 The structure is shown in Fig.~\ref{fig18}.
 Based on the network proposed in SYRACO2~\cite{Dollfus-1999-FNNR}, motor modules are introduced in the parallel neural network.
-The motor modules can dynamically achieve the translation, rotation, dilatation, contrast and symmetry of the images through training.
-Besides, as the workflow is shown in Fig.~\ref{fig19}, the novel system introduces secondary classification, which can achieve further detailed classification.
-The experimental results show that the system recognizes approximately 96\% of coccoliths belonging to 11 Pleistocene taxa during routine work.
+The motor modules can dynamically achieve the translation, rotation, dilatation, contrast, and symmetry of the images through training.
+Besides, the novel system introduces secondary classification, which can achieve better classification.
+The results show that it recognizes approximately 96\% of coccoliths belonging to 11 Pleistocene taxa during routine work.